mattSMobley/automated-testing-resources/thrown-error-testing.md

 # Testing with thrown errors

+For all these exercises copy your existing code to a new folder named `thrown-error-test`.
+Then update your code with the given instructions.

 ## Exercise 1

 Update [Problem 1 from the synchronous testing exercises](synchronous-testing.md) to throw/catch errors if the is a division by zero